VILLASframework/documentation/doc/controller/Protocol.md

 # Protocol {#controller-protocol}

-This page documents the data model/protocol used by VILLAScontroller to control and monitor simulators.
+This page documents the data model/protocol used by VILLAScontroller to control and monitor infrastructure components (IC).
 The protocol uses AMQP to transport JSON encoded objects which are specified in the following document.

 VILLAScontroller is implemented in Python and using the [Kombo messaging package](https://kombu.readthedocs.io).